arthyn/kartchners/site/products/shipping/shipping.md

 ---
 > **ALL ORDERS PLACED AFTER 12:00 ON 12/20 WILL BE SHIPPED ON 12/26!**
 >
 > All shipments are shipped Monday - Wednesday.
-Orders that are placed for Friday have to be PRIORITY OVERNIGHT.
 >
 > For same day shipping please call or place your order online before noon!
 >